Adesh-poz/news-app/README.md

-# News App
+# News Now App
-MyNewsApp is a Flutter-based mobile application that enables users to stay updated with real-time news from various categories.
+News Now is a Flutter-based mobile application that enables users to stay updated with real-time news from various categories.
 Users can browse articles, mark favorites, and read detailed news content seamlessly.

 ## Features